Claire Dean

 Machu Picchu

 Machu Picchu has to be at the top of your list of things to see in Peru.
-And with good reason, the Inca ruins of this amazing city is of the most famous attractions in Peru.
+And with good reason, the Inca ruins of this amazing city is one of the most famous attractions in Peru.
 The setting of the Lost City of the Incas that is truly out of this world.
 To understand how the Incan Empire built this city clinging to the side of a mountain, with terraces cascading into the valley is incomprehensible.
-Machu Picchu was introduced to the western world by Hiram Bingham as the Lost City of the Incas in 1911.
+Machu Picchu was introduced to the Western world by Hiram Bingham as the Lost City of the Incas in 1911.
 There is no wonder why so many people visit this impressive site in Peru.

 Llama at Machu Picchu